 This is a 4-day (Mon-Thu) workshop that covers much of the same material as Introduction to Social Networks, but is more software and data intensive.
 It is also more technically oriented in terms of learning the formulas behind measures.
 It assumes that the participant has read articles that use network concepts, but wants to learn the nuts and bolts of how to really do network analysis.
-No prior experience using UCINET is assumed, although participants would strongly benefit from a familiarity with UCINET options due to the faster pace of this module.
+No prior experience using UCINET is assumed.
 In the labs, participants work independently to complete a set of exercises, and may also choose to work on their own data.

 The following book is very consistent with the approach taken in this workshop.
 Reading the book before the workshop is highly recommended.